-And so began the fish habitat journey for mad-keen angler Matt, now a 30-something, highly successful realtor, business owner, family man and president of the Inland Waterways Rejuvenation Association (IWRA) from Dubbo, in the heart of New South Wales.
+In 2008 Matt Hansen ran his first raffle with a prize of a fridge full of fishing lures.
+The raffle raised $16,000 to purchase fish fingerlings to put back into the river.
+This began the fish habitat journey for mad-keen angler Matt, a highly successful realtor, business owner, family man and president of the Inland Waterways Rejuvenation Association (IWRA) based in Dubbo, the heart of New South Wales.

-The IWRA now administers a major annual fixture on the angling calendar, the Lake Burrendong Classic which attracts in excess of 1100 anglers from all over the nation, and raised $55,943 in 2015.
+The IWRA now administers a major annual fixture on the angling calendar, the Lake Burrendong Classic which attracts in excess of 1100 anglers from all over the nation, and raises significant amounts ($50,000+).
 The revenue generated at this yearly catch-and-release event is now mainly spent by IWRA on fish habitat rehabilitation works, including leveraging grant funding for large scale re-snagging projects and removal of willows, and replacing them with native trees along the Macquarie River.

 While IWRA are leading the charge locally, the have also joined the new national group Ozfish Unlimited (Matt is a board director), emphasising they don’t want to be the ‘lone-rangers’ in community-led fish habitat rehabilitation.
 “You don’t have to reinvent the wheel, there’s a lot of help out there.”
 Matt continues, “once you have the smell of success, you will want more.
 After the first goal is achieved, other will come and suddenly you are up to kicking your third and fourth goals, it just rolls on.
 We want to be an inspiration to help other groups to become empowered, self-sustaining entities, generating their own funds and getting good stuff done for fish.”